sib-swiss/containers-introduction-training/docs/course_material/3_dockerfiles.md

     ```sh
     chmod +x test_deseq2.R
     ```
     It is a relatively simple script that runs DESeq2 on a dummy dataset.
-An example for execution would be:
+To execute it with default parameters, you can use:

     ```sh
+    ./test_deseq2.R
+    ```

+    With this command, the dummy dataset will contain 100 rows, the default value as written in the `# Create parsing options list` code block of the script.
+If you want to run it on a different number of rows, you can use the `--rows` optional argument that specifies the number of rows generated in the input count matrix:

+    ```sh
     ./test_deseq2.R --rows 75
     ```

-    Giving a list of results from DESeq2 on a dummy dataset with 75 rows.

-    Here, `--rows` is an optional argument that specifies the number of rows generated in the input count matrix.
     When running the script, it will return a bunch of messages and at the end an overview of differential gene expression analysis results:

     ```
         baseMean log2FoldChange     lfcSE         stat    pvalue      padj